chrisckc/DotNetCoreGenericHostSample/Readme.md

 Added MyServiceX, MyServiceY, and MyServiceZ to demonstrate running multiple concurrent HostedServices inheriting from BackgroundTask.

 Added Docker config for testing the starting and stopping of a container running HostedServices.

+Also in a real life situation it would be useful to be able to specify a global delay in starting all of the HostedServices after the GenericHost is started up.
+For example in a docker container scenario, a database container might not be ready by the time one of the hosted services needs to access the database etc. some example code has been included in the MyService implementations which simply adds a Task.Delay before starting the Task loop.

 ### Issues?